Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Proofs of KPERFORMANCE and ratefunction

 We now bound the tails $I_2$ and $I_3$.
 For $\psi \in [-\pi, -\pi/3] \cup [\pi/3, \pi]$, we obtain from \eqref{e:hestimate2} that $|h(\psi)|\leq \exp\{0.5n(1+o^\eta(1))\}$.
 Thus, for small enough $\eta$, we have

 Substituting the estimate for $I_1$, $I_2$ and $I_3$ into \eqref{e:formulamgf3} gives

-Note that the right-hand side is almost the same as the right-hand side of \eqref{e:inequalH} except for the multiplication term $\frac{1}{\sqrt{1.6n\pip}}(1+o(1))$.
+Note that the right-hand side is almost the same as \eqref{e:inequalH} except for the multiplication term $\frac{1}{\sqrt{1.6n\pi}}(1+o(1))$.
 Thus, we can bound it using the right-hand side of \eqref{e:mgfbounda} after taking into account this additional multiplication term.
 We obtain

 Substituting \eqref{e:boundDjbeta} and Stirling's formula into the right-hand side of the above inequality leads to

 Taking logarithm on both sides gives the claim of this proposition. \end{proof}